4 Pet Law Facts Animal Owners Should Know

-I once owned a Pit bull named Jackson.
-He went down a bad bath.
+I once owned a pit bull named Jackson.
+He went down a bad path.
 He was a product of public obedience school.
-I was too busy with my legal career to notice that Jackson was out on the corner DEALING SMACK!
+I was too busy with my legal career to notice that Jackson was out on the corner hustling with local thugs.

 There are a lot of situations where pet law can get rough.
 Pet custody is fiercely contested in divorces.
-Your pet might go down a bad road like mine did until one day he commits the cardinal crime in the canine criminal code, and bites somebody.
+Your pet might go down a bad road like mine did.
+And heaven help you if yours commits the greatest crime in the canine criminal code: biting somebody.
 You will also have to make provisions for your animals after you’re gone.

 Pets are beloved family members, but there are some legal realities that you need to be aware of if you are a pet owner.
 To that end, here are a few Pet Law fundamentals.